 These gifts can enable mission-based outcomes such as through the Trail Investment Fund or can guarantee that operational budgets will be met.

-Planned giving is a meaningful and permanent way to reflect and express your values.
-Anyone of any means can make a gift—this is not just for the wealthiest among us.
+Planned giving is a meaningful way to reflect and express your values.
+Anyone of any means can make a gift—this is not just for the wealthiest among us!

 GMHA will accept most gifts that will further and fulfill its mission and purpose: